Gold (2022 Indian film): Plot

-Boss Freddy's men arrive at Joshi's house to silently take the truck away, but Joshi finds and thrashes them.
+Boss Freddy's men arrive at Joshy's house to silently take the truck away, but Joshy finds and thrashes them.
 Upon knowing the location of the truck, Sumangali and Unnikrishnan try to retrieve the gold themselves, along with Usman, but to no avail.
-Joshi's wedding alliance is also called off since Shaji unknowingly admitted to Radha's parents that the complex will be blasted with dynamite once it is transferred to Suneesh.
-Meanwhile, the police make space at the police station and inform Joshi that they will take the truck the next day, in the evening.
+Joshy's wedding alliance is also called off since Shaji unknowingly admitted to Radha's parents that the complex will be blasted with dynamite once it is transferred to Suneesh.
+Meanwhile, the police make space at the police station and inform Joshy that they will take the truck the next day, in the evening.
 Unnikrishnan cancels Sumangali's marriage as he learns that Shaji and Suneesh only wanted the dowry and transfer of the shopping complex.

-With time running out as only 20 gold bars were switched, Joshi manages to buy 180 portable speakers.
+With time running out as only 20 gold bars were switched, Joshy manages to buy 180 portable speakers.
 He manages to only switch 170 of remaining gold bars, leaving 10 bars in the truck.
-Later, Sumangali takes over from her father as the owner of the shopping complex, and is later impressed with Joshi when Baazi calls him to ask which mobile phone Sumangali should buy next.
-6 months later, Joshi sends a letter to the CM Kalamassery Ajayan, revealing that he delivered ₹850 million of black money to a charity fund anonymously, in order to provide housing to the poor and laptops to students.
+Later, Sumangali takes over from her father as the owner of the shopping complex, and is later impressed with Joshy when Baazi calls him to ask which mobile phone Sumangali should buy next.
+6 months later, Joshy sends a letter to the CM Kalamassery Ajayan, revealing that he delivered ₹850 million of black money to a charity fund anonymously, in order to provide housing to the poor and laptops to students.
 He took 10% of the total money as tax, and refers to himself as "Gold".
-It is also revealed that the 10 gold bars which Joshi could not switch, are still inside the truck.
-Sumangali is also revealed to have an interest in Joshi, but is confused whether to choose Joshi or Gold.
+It is also revealed that the 10 gold bars which Joshy could not switch, are still inside the truck.
+Sumangali is also revealed to have an interest in Joshy, but is confused whether to choose Joshy or Gold.

 Production

 Production began with a pooja ceremony on 8 September 2021.
 Originally planned to shoot within Kerala, location was shifted outside of Kerala due to COVID-19 pandemic restrictions in the state.
 Produced by Supriya Menon of Prithviraj Productions and Listin Stephen of Magic Frames.
-Puthren was directing a film after a gap of six years since Premam.
-With a song sequence choreographed by Puthren's wife Aleena Antony at Fort Kochi, the filming was wrapped up on 14 June 2022.
+Alphonse was directing a film after a gap of six years since Premam.
+With a song sequence choreographed by Alphonse's wife Aleena Antony at Fort Kochi, the filming was wrapped up on 14 June 2022.
 Cinematography was done by Anend C. Chandran and Viswajith Odukkathil.
-Apart from directing, Puthren also handled editing, stunt choreography, visual effects, and color grading of the film.
+Apart from directing, Alphonse also handled editing, stunt choreography, visual effects, and color grading of the film.

 Soundtrack

-The music of the film was composed by Puthren's regular composer Rajesh Murugesan.
+The music of the film was composed by Alphonse's regular composer Rajesh Murugesan.
 The soundtrack is distributed by Magic Frames Music.
 The song "Hands Up Zindagi" contains a reprised version of the Hindi song "Zindagi Ek Safar Hai" from Andaz (1971).